Great Careers Network Career,Career Management A Conundrum: Your Technology Skills & Your Peak Productivity Years

 Never stop learning!
 Knowledge is power.

 Join me every month for a free three-hour LinkedIn workshop (total 9 hours over three months) and shorter workshops on LinkedIn and on other topics at other times.
-You will find the list of upcoming events on the Great Careers Groups website.
+You will find the list of upcoming events on the Great Careers Network website.
 In addition, here’s an article with over 80 online learning platforms.

 See what kinds of other technology workshops are available at your local libraries, through SCORE, and at universities so you can be called a digital learner.
 It’s never too late to learn!